mxsjoberg/michaelsjoberg.com/public/posts/lecture-notes-on-security-engineering.md

 ### <a name="1.3" class="anchor"></a> [1.3 Cache memory](#1.3)

-A cache memory is a memory device with different levels, or sizes (L1, L2, L3), where smaller sizes are faster (note that locality can be used to make programs run faster).
+A cache memory describe memory devices at different levels, or sizes (L1, L2, L3), where smaller sizes are faster (this locality can be exploited to make programs run faster).

 |    |     |     |
 | -- | :-- | :-- |